Bracewell and Brogden: Toponymy

 Brogden: 'The valley of the brook'.

 History

 The old Roman road from Ribchester to Ilkley passes through the parish, with the remains of a 4th-century Romano-British farmstead known as Bomber Camp located next to the boundary with Gisburn.

+Bracewell was once a very small ancient parish in its own right.
+Brogden was a township in the ancient parish of Barnoldswick.
+It used to include the Admergill area now part of Blacko.
+Both were part of the Staincliffe Wapentake in the West Riding of Yorkshire.
+Both became civil parishes in 1866, forming part of the Skipton Rural District until 1974.